1

 If you have access to Daily Status Sheets and Committee Summaries you can estimate the amount of time your bill was discussed using the same process described above.

-But we would be glad to provide you with an estimate of how long a recording will be.
-Give our research desk a call, or make an ONLINE REQUEST.
+We would be glad to provide you with an estimate of how long a recording will be after a formal request is made.

 How much do legislative audio recordings cost?